MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/non-custodial-data-sources.md

 7. Verify the hold selections and then click **Submit**.

+   Each non-custodial data source that you added is listed on the **Data sources** page.

-   A job named *Re-indexing non-custodial data* is created and displayed on the **Jobs** tab of the case.
+   Also, a job named *Re-indexing non-custodial data* is created and displayed on the **Jobs** tab of the case.
 After the job is created, the Advanced indexing process in initiated and the data sources are re-indexed.

 ## Managing the hold on non-custodial data sources